jan-riemenschneider/fynly/README.md

-# Fynly the Baby Pacifier Chain Shop 📿
+# Fynly - The Baby Pacifier Chain Shop 📿

-A modern e-commerce platform named Fynly for handmade, personalized baby pacifier chains built with Next.js and Tailwind CSS.
+A modern e-commerce platform for handmade, personalized baby pacifier chains, built with Next.js and Tailwind CSS.

 ## 🌟 Features